9 Creative Business Development Strategies for Architects and Designers

 #7 – Book as many speaking opportunities as possible

-You never know who is in the audience, and it’s a great way of reaching multitudes of people at the same time.
+You never know who is in the audience.
+It’s a great way of reaching multitudes of people at the same time.
 At a school, you may find that you’ve attracted more students who want to work for you, but you may also catch the attention of a developer who is teaching a class at that school who may want to speak with you about a potential opportunity.

 #8 – Grow your online presence

 More so than booking lectures, it’s one of the best ways to reach large audiences and catch the attention of many potential clients around the world at the same time.
 Think about maintaining a blog on your website to publish frequent updates and also use Instagram and Twitter to boost your online presence.
-Instagram especially is quick and visual, so architects can “seduce” clients with beautiful images that relate to their design aesthetic without having to spend so much time; the ROI (Return on Investment) on that is better than on any other platform, because it reaches so many people without much effort.
+Instagram especially is quick and visual, so architects can “seduce” clients with beautiful images.
+Especially when that relates to their design aesthetic without having to spend so much time.
+The ROI (Return on Investment) on that is better than on any other platform.
+Because it reaches so many people without much effort.
 With Twitter, you can retweet articles about your firm, drive people to your blog, or post updates and images as well.

 #9 – Network with colleagues